 Janet loves dance and dance fitness, live music, exploring the arts scene in the District/Maryland/Virginia, being in coffee shops, and going for walks with her husband, daughter, and dog.

 Frankie is an experience designer who loves interviewing people.
 Frankie studied design at Cornell University and earned his M.B.A. from the University of Maryland, where his classmates voted him "most energetic."

 Outside of Sibley, he goes hiking, writes poems live, for strangers (check out freecustompoetry.org), and invents games (you can find his creation BrainSpin for sale on Amazon).
 He also speaks French.

-Mitchell is the Project Coordinator at Sibley Hospital, he coordinates the day-to-day activities of the hub.
+Mitchell is the Healthcare Service Innovation Lead at Sibley Hospital, he coordinates the day-to-day activities of the hub.

 Previous work includes medical research at the University of Pennsylvania School of Medicine, operations consulting at Johns Hopkins Hospital, international healthcare work with the Taiwan’s National Bureau of Insurance, and investment banking.

 He received his Bachelor’s in science in Molecular Cell Developmental Biology from the University of California Los Angeles.
 In addition, he received his Masters in Public Health specializing in Health Care Management from Yale School of Public Health in conjunction with the Yale School of Management.